 Demoscene found YouTube

 The demoscene seems to have found YouTube.com for getting demos on the net.
 The winner of Assembly 2006 was by The Black Lotus, and they seem to rule the Amiga scene.
-I was looking for a video and found it at YouTube.
-It’s pretty impressive, but probably won because it’s an Amiga demo, not overall the best demo.
+I was looking for a video and found it on YouTube.
+It’s pretty impressive but probably won because it’s an Amiga demo, not overall the best demo.
 But hey, I wasn’t there to vote, so I cannot complain! 😉

 But I started searching for more videos.
 Some that jumped out are: